AmpersandTarski/prototype-frontend/docs/definition_of_done.md

 ### Documentation fully updated

 Documentation should be fully updated as part of an issue being done.

 But for that to work we need to update and complete current documentation.

 ### Unit tests implemented and completed sucessfully

 There should be a unit testing framework in place.
 With that we should implement unit tests as part of our Definition of Done.
-These unit

 ### Functional tests implemented and completed sucessfully

+Functional tests implemented means that required functional tests have been identified, built and run succesfully.

 The initial implementation for a the functional testing framework has just been finished.
-Before we can integrate functional tests in the DoD we need to gain some experience.

-- Functional tests implemented means that required functional tests have been identified and have
+We need to gain some experience with it, define a test plan and set up the basic required tests.